wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 end
 ```

-Very similar with method `verses_for_book` we identify the purpose of the query based on the key called `scope` (you can choose how you want to identify it), so here we saying: If we query Verse schema with key `scope: :book` we want to build the query like this.
+Very similar to the method `verses_for_book` we identify the purpose of the query based on the key called `scope` (you can choose how you want to identify it), so here we saying: If we query Verse schema with key `scope: :book` we want to build the query like this.

 If no query matches we just return the queryable model with no changes in the "criteria".